MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 # Tutorial: Migrate Oracle WebLogic Server to AKS with KEDA scaler based on Prometheus Metrics

-This tutorial shows you how to migrate Oracle WebLogic Server and configure automatic horizontal scaling based on Prometheus Metrics.
+This tutorial shows you how to migrate Oracle WebLogic Server (WLS) to Azure Kubernetes Service (AKS) and configure automatic horizontal scaling based on Prometheus metrics.

 In this tutorial, you learn how to: